Kreisler: Liebesleid (For Cello)

 This piece is also interesting with regard to its use of the dot as an articulation instruction.
 Kreisler obviously intends the staccato dot to mean a separation before the dotted note (and definitely not after it).
 To avoid confusion and ambiguity about how to interpret this staccato dot (see also Reading Problems), in the cellofun editions the articulation notation has been changed for these figures.
 Now, instead of a dot at the end of the slur, we have used a dashed slur with no dot.
 The dashed slur automatically implies a separation between the two “slurred” notes.
 The elimination of the dot also eliminates the possibility that we might try to separate the little dotted note from its following note, which would not only sound bizarre but also would be rather difficult.

 Several historical recordings are available on Youtube of Kreisler himself playing this piece and these give us much food for thought.
 In all three of these recordings, he consistently plays several bars quite differently to how they are notated in the First Edition.
 So we need to decide what version to use as our “Literal Transcription” source: his recordings or the published score?
+Here, below, you can listen to Kreisler playing this piece:

 Here now are the links to download the sheet music cello parts of the different versions.
 For the piano part, any standard violin accompaniment part can be used (available on imslp.org)